NicolasMiramon/LabGuide/009-Microsoft-365.md

     -   Exchange Online (Plan 2)

-6. Scroll to the bottom of the window and click **Save**.
+6. Scroll to the bottom of the window and click on **Save**.
 ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/009/image020.png "image_tooltip")

-OK.
-Provisioning is enabled and attribute mapping is done.
+> Provisioning is enabled and attribute mapping is done.
 You're ready to test.

 # Test provisioning and single sign-on